ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 #### Bundled dependencies
 One of the biggest problems right now with Node.js is how fast it is changing.
 This means that production systems can be very fragile and an `npm update` can easily break things.
-Using `bundledDependencies` is a way to get round this issue by ensuring, that you will always deliver the correct dependencies no matter what else may be changing.
+Using `bundledDependencies` is a way to get round this issue by ensuring that you will always deliver the correct dependencies no matter what else may change.
 You can also use this to bundle up your own, private bundles and deliver them with the install.

 {% highlight sh %}